ressio/lazy-load-xt/README.md

 As JavaScript may be disabled in the browser (e.g. it may be a feature phone with limited javascript support or browser with Noscript addon), it is usually recommended to add a fallback image in `<noscript>` tag, mark initial image with `class="lazy"` attribute and hide it using CSS (otherwise browsers with disabled javascript will display both images).
-Lazy Load XT plugin removes this class (`classNojs` option) at image initialization.
-So, final code should be like:
+Lazy Load XT plugin removes this class (`oninit.removeClass` option) at image initialization.
+So, final code should be
+like:

 ```css
 img.lazy {